 The Merano Grape Festival boasts a fun-filled program spanning three days.
 Fest-goers can delight in a cultural experience teeming with entertainment.

 Each day offers a multitude of outdoor concerts as well as culinary stands brimming with the seasonal specialties of South Tyrol.
-Most of these festival activites take place in the plazas and promenades near the Passer River.
+Most of these festival activities take place in the plazas and promenades near the Passer River.

 Admission to the festival is free.
 However, special events like wine tastings and yodeling workshops require a ticket.
 Yes, you can try mastering the art of yodeling while in Merano!